107 Interesting Facts About China You Probably Don’t Know

 4. One out of every five people in the world is Chinese.

-5. China’s national banner was adopted in 1949 and was first flown in Tiananmen Square, which is the world’s biggest public gathering place.
+5. China’s national banner was adopted in 1949 and was first flown in Tiananmen Square, the world’s largest public gathering place.

-6. The China flag features the colour red in the banner; which symbolizes revolution; a big star which symbolizes communism; and also little stars which represent its population.
+6. The China flag features the color red in the banner, which symbolizes revolution; a big star, which symbolizes communism; and little stars, which represent its population.

 7. The summit of Mt.
 Everest, the highest mountain in the world, marks the border between China and Nepal.